MicrosoftDocs/WSL/WSL/interop.md

 ---
 title: Windows interoperability with Linux
-description: Describes Windows interoperability with Linux distributions running on the Windows Subsystem for Linux. ms.date: 12/20/2017 ms.topic: article ms.assetid: 3cefe0db-7616-4848-a2b6-9296746a178b ms.custom: seodec18
+description: Describes Windows interoperability with Linux distributions running on the Windows Subsystem for Linux. ms.date: 05/19/2020 ms.topic: article ms.localizationpriority: high
-ms.localizationpriority: high
 ---

-# Windows Subsystem for Linux interoperability with Windows
+# Windows interoperability with Linux

-> **Updated for Fall Creators Update.**
-If you're running Creators Update or Anniversary Update, jump to the [Creators/Anniversary Update section](interop.md#creators-update-and-anniversary-update).

 The Windows Subsystem for Linux (WSL) is continuously improving integration between Windows and Linux.
 You can:

 1. Invoke Windows binaries from the Linux console.
 1. Invoke Linux binaries from a Windows console.
-1. **Windows Insiders Builds 17063+** Share environment variables between Linux and Windows.
+1. Share environment variables between Linux and Windows.
+(Build 17063+)

-This delivers a seamless experience between Windows and WSL.
-Technical details are on the [WSL blog](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/).
+> [!NOTE]
+> If you're running Creators Update (Oct 2017, Build 16299) or Anniversary Update (Aug 2016, Build 14393), jump to the [Creators/Anniversary Update section](#creators-update-and-anniversary-update).

 ## Run Linux tools from a Windows command line